Erika Connolly: 2022

 At the 2022 U.S. International Team Trials in April, Brown won a silver medal in the 50 m freestyle and a bronze medal in the 100 m freestyle.
 She was named to the World Championship team.

 In June, Brown married Alec Connolly, a fellow University of Tennessee swimmer.

 Later that month, Brown competed at the 2022 World Championships.
 She won a bronze medal in the 50 m freestyle and also won two gold medals and two bronze medals in relay events.

 Brown competed at the 2022 World Championships (25 m) in December.
 She won two gold medals, two silver medals, and one bronze medal in relay events.

 2023

 Brown competed at the 2023 U.S. National Championships in June and July.
 She did not win any medals.

 2024

 Brown competed at the US Olympic Team Trials in Indianapolis, Indiana.
 After a series of swim-off's she eventually earned herself a second Olympic berth by way of her 6th place finish in the 100 Freestyle, earning her a spot on the 4 x 100 free relay.

-At the Paris Olympics she earned a silver medal by way of her preliminary swim in the 4 x 100 free relay.
+At the 2024 Summer Olympics in Paris, she earned a silver medal by way of her preliminary swim in the 4 x 100 free relay.